john-goodman/nodejs-xmr-miner/README.md

 ![Monero](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2d/Monero-Logo.svg/2000px-Monero-Logo.svg.png)
 # Node.js Monero (XMR) Miner

-With this miner you can easly mine cryptocurrencies [Monero (XMR)](https://getmonero.org/) and [Electroneum (ETN)](http://electroneum.com/) on any stratum pool from node.js with highest hashrate on your hardware.
+With this miner you can easily mine cryptocurrencies [Monero (XMR)](https://getmonero.org/) and [Electroneum (ETN)](http://electroneum.com/) on any stratum pool from node.js with the highest hashrate on your hardware.
 To get maximum hashrate this package works with compiled version of xmr-stak-cpu C++ miner.
 ## Install

 ```bash